jacksdm/Webster123/README.md

 [Readme.txt](https://github.com/jacksdm/Webster123/files/15345271/Readme.txt)[UploadingWebster123: Revolutionizing Website Management
 Overview
+Webster123 is the two button alternative to Wordpress.
+It basically puts a webpage on each line od a spreadsheet csv and serves a static html or php page on your computer without the internet.
 Webster123 is an innovative tool designed to simplify website management by generating static HTML  This approach offers a faster, more reliable, and efficient alternative to traditional dynamic CMS platforms like WordPress.
 By precomposing HTML pages, Webster123 eliminates the need for on-the-spot HTML generation and database calls, resulting in significant performance improvements and easier maintenance.

 The Problem with Traditional CMS
 Traditional Content Management Systems (CMS) like WordPress rely heavily on dynamic content generation.
 Each page request involves multiple calls to the database and on-the-fly HTML composition, which can lead to increased server load, slower page loads, and a greater risk of downtime.
 Managing multiple WordPress websites also means dealing with frequent plugin updates, password management, and backups, adding complexity and potential points of failure.